IS ECOMMONS BETTER THAN SCHOLARLY SOCIAL MEDIA?

 Institutional repositories such as eCommons provide a stable, reliable, high-quality and highly discoverable medium for scholarly communication.

-True, social media sites such as ResearchGate and Academia.edu boast more than 57 million subscribers.
-They also include spammers, scammers, predatory publishers, bogus and unreviewed research, and student scholarship not identified as such.
+True, social media sites boast scads and scads of subscribers.
+ResearchGate claims 20 million; Academia.edu says it has 171 million.
+These sites have lots of content, but they also include spammers, scammers, predatory publishers, bogus and unreviewed research, student scholarship not identified as such ... and copyright violations — so many copyright violations.
 And, depending on the terms of service, these sites and the people on them may be able to use your work in ways you don't intend.
-For example, just look what you sign away on Academia.edu:

 Other benefits of using eCommons: